Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 ## Feature list
 - Provides suggestions or alternatives for your text
 - Translates your text into other languages
-- Image Generation
+- Image generation
-- Smart Image Analyzer
+- Image transformation
-- Alt-Text generations
+- Image analyzing
+- Image Alttext automation
 - SEO title generations
 - SEO description generations
 - Generates new text
+- Generates FAQ questions and answers (AEO)
+- Tools for AI – Connect your C# Function Calling or MCP
+- RAG (Retrieval-Augmented Generation) – Connect your own knowledge base
+- Spell-checking
 - Change or maintain consistency in tone of writing
 - Extracts keywords from your text
-- Run your own prompts to ChatGPT
+- Run your own prompts to ChatGPT/Gemini
-- Summarize texts and other property fields on page/site/products
+- Summarize texts and other property fields on page/site (SEO, GEO)
 - Formatting HTML, WCAG AA compatible
 - Add your own shortcut prompts
-- Use ChatGPT as inline help
+- Use ChatGPT/Gemini as inline help
-- Spell-checking
-- Use any AI of your choice
+- Use any AI of your choice (Bring your own AI)

 The AI assistant is a powerful and intuitive tool that will help you in your everyday work!